More results found.

-Learn about Orange County Transportation Authority, including Featured News, Key Projects, and The Team.
+Learn about Orange County Transportation Authority, including Featured News, Key Projects, The Team, and Bond Programs.

 OCTA in cooperation with The California Department of Transportation (Caltrans) is widening the San Diego Freeway (I-405) between State Route 73 (SR-73) and Interstate 605 (I-605).The project will improve 16 miles of I-405 between the SR-73 freeway in Costa Mesa and I-605 near the L.A.
 County line.
 The project includes adding one regular lane in each direction between Euclid Street and I-605 and making improvements to freeway entrances, exits and bridges.
 In addition, the project will add the 405 Express Lanes, incorporating the existing carpool lanes and a new lane in each direction between SR-73 and I-605.
 The 405 Express Lanes will give solo drivers the choice to speed up their commute for a toll and give options for carpoolers to use the lanes for free.
 When the express lanes open, two-person carpools will pay a toll only during peak hours and carpools of three or more will be free at all times.